9 min to complete

 The code is stored in a file called part1_app.js.
 We define the client contact points, datacenter, and keyspace to use, and then we connect to the cluster:

 To display the data, we will need to create a function that will run a select statement from the ScyllaDB cluster.
-The function below will use the defined client object to gather the data and write the first and last name to the log:
+The function below will use the defined client object to gather the data and write the first and last names to the log:

 The next function is used to insert a new Mutant into the Mutant Catalog table, again using the client object: